tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 3. Configuration form

-Within your platform, you should a form for installing Optimzely in a place where only administrators have access to.
+Within your platform, you should add a form for installing Optimzely in a place where only administrators have access to.
 The configuration form consists of a button to authenticate with Optimizely using oAuth and a selector for selecting the project that the user wants to have installed on their website.
 This is an example of a form for when the user has not authenticated yet:

 <img src="/assets/img/integrations/snippet_wordpress_first.png">